 Endocrinology, Diabetes, Thyroid, Hormone & Weight Loss Specialists located in McAllen, TX

 If you struggle with generic symptoms like fatigue, dry skin, muscle aches, and weight gain, you may have hypothyroidism.
-At RGV Endocrine Center in McAllen, Texas, Gloria Ortiz, MD, FACE, ECNU, and Amanda Cantu, MD, ABIM, have extensive experience treating hypothyroidism, restoring your energy and overall health with ongoing medical care.
+At RGV Endocrine Center in McAllen, Texas, Gloria Ortiz, MD, FACE, ECNU and her team have extensive experience treating hypothyroidism, restoring your energy and overall health with ongoing medical care.
 To schedule an appointment, call the office today.

 What causes hypothyroidism?

 Hypothyroidism, also called an underactive thyroid, occurs when your thyroid gland doesn’t produce enough hormones to keep your body healthy.
 You can develop primary or secondary hypothyroidism:

 This type of hypothyroidism occurs when a problem directly affects the thyroid gland, stopping it from producing and releasing hormones.
 The most common cause is Hashimoto’s disease, an autoimmune disorder in which your immune system attacks and damages the thyroid gland.

 Other possible causes of primary hypothyroidism include thyroid inflammation (thyroiditis), treatment for an overactive thyroid, radiation therapy to your head or neck, and inherited conditions.
 Though it’s rare in the United States, an iodine deficiency also causes hypothyroidism.

 Secondary hypothyroidism occurs when the thyroid’s hormone production is affected by a problem outside the gland.
 This problem could be caused by tumors affecting the pituitary gland or hypothalamus, radiation therapy to the brain, and medications such as prednisone, opioids, and dopamine.